onsotiL/Pewlett-Hackard-Analysis/README.md

 - Creating tailored lists for specific departments

 ## Results
-The analysis demonstrated that a massive number of employers are due for retirement accross all departments
+The analysis demonstrated that a massive number of employers are due for retirement across all departments

 #### Employees retiring by job titles
-The table below shows the number of employees ritiring according to their job title is 90,398
+The table below shows the number of employees retiring according to their job title is

 ![image](https://user-images.githubusercontent.com/90416094/142129919-2aa323d1-5094-41c4-8472-9f3cab02dd2d.png)

 ## Looking into the future

-### There are a total of 300,024 empllyees at Pewlett Hackard
+### There are a total of 300,024 employees at Pewlett Hackard

     SELECT COUNT (emp_no)
     FROM employees;